tlieu19/cs108-tictactoe/README.md

 You can get up to **10%** of your overall grade if you complete all of the items mentioned in the rubric.
 A lot of incentive but it is a correspondingly harder assignment as well.
 Try to do at least the first few items in the rubric: it will only help your grade.

+## Submission & Due Date
+### Submission
+Either come by during office hours or email me the `ComputerPlayer.java` file.

+### Due Date
+Submit it on or before the 9th of December.